Any long-term illness can cause anxiety and low mood

 What support is there for families?

-- Chronic fatigue-helping your child get better from the Royal College of Psychiatry
+- Chronic physical illnesses from the Royal College of Psychiatry

 - Managing post-viral fatigue in the context of COVID